-- Loss of interest in activities
+- Loss of interest in hobbies or activities

 - Feelings of hopelessness or worthlessness